Visual Arts

 Teacher in Charge: Mrs S. Fairweather.

-The pre-requisites for this enrolling on this course are: Year 12 Unit Standard US 2990 and any two of the Achievement Standards from Year 12 Science OR one Level 2 External Achievement Standard from Biology, Chemistry and/or Physics.
-Consideration will be given to students interested in enrolling on this Year 11(I) Science course in consultation with the Teacher in charge (Mrs Fairweather) and the HOF (Mr Wood).
+Recommended Prior LearningThe pre-requisites for this enrolling on this course are: any two of the Achievement Standards from Year 12 Science OR one Level 2 External Achievement Standard from Biology, Chemistry and/or Physics.
+Consideration will be given to students interested in enrolling on this Year 13(I) Science course in consultation with the Teacher in Charge (Mrs Fairweather) and the HOF (Mr Wood).

-Year 13 Senior Science is an Achievement Standard course with one and Unit Standard.
+Year 13 Senior Science is an Achievement Standard course.
 It aims to provide students a wide range of Science based skills, which relate to environmental issues.
 With a variety of achievement standards on offer, including one unit standard on report writing, this course will help students develop an understanding of the issues affecting the world around them.
 Aspects of astronomy and problem solving are a major part of this course.
 Learning opportunities can be used in pursuing further education such as offered by tertiary courses at university and polytechnic.
 This is an internally assessed course, which provides students with a range of opportunities within the different branches of science: Earth and space science, biology, physics and senior sciences.

 Should school calendar commitments coincide with learning and the teaching timeline, there is time built in to accommodate changes.